-Still Life with Oil Pastels
+Still Life in Oil Pastels - Step 1

 TECHNIQUE: In any still life, you should start drawing the objects as if they are transparent wire frame forms.
 This approach helps you to be fully aware of the shape of each individual form and its position in relation to the other forms.
 This see-through drawing technique also uses vertical and horizontal lines of construction to help you to draw convincing ellipses and to balance the symmetry of cylindrical forms.

 NOTE: When you are working with oil pastels it is not usually good practice to start your drawing using a black crayon as it will contaminate the purity and freshness of any colors applied over it.
 In this case the initial sketch was done in violet.
 After some tests it was found that most of the other colors in the box blended comfortably on top of the violet crayon.